Golden Gate Park (East)

 • Tennis Courts, from the walking path on the southwest side

-• Tennis Courts on the east side
+• Tennis Courts, from the east side

 Two enclosed courts of very flat grass are situated across from each other on Bowling Green Drive, just west of Sharon Meadow.
 Lessons are available if you're not sure how to lawn bowl.
 415-753-9298.